Q: Are we eligible to launch if we don’t have any experience launching rockets?

-Q: Any advice regarding the design as well as types of scientific experiments?
+Q: Any advice regarding the design as well as the types of scientific experiments?

 Q: Can parts from our RP [Rapid Prototyping] machine be considered as a science payload?

 A: Yes, using specially designed rocket parts is a science payload.
-This is because once you launch them under the rocket stresses, i.e. 8 times the force of gravity, the parts then become flight-tested hardware and can be used for high-powered rocketry marketing of your product, as an example.
-Not every part on a rocket always survives.
+This is because once you launch them under the rocket stresses, i.e., 8 times the force of gravity, the parts then become flight-tested hardware and can be used for high-powered rocketry marketing of your product, as an example.
+Not every part of a rocket always survives.
 All RP parts must be approved by Tripoli Rocketry Association.

 Q: Is the mile marker set above sea level or above ground level?